Land-use forecasting: Penn-Jersey model

 The P-J (Penn-Jersey, greater Philadelphia area) analysis had little impact on planning practice.
 However, it illustrates what planners might have done, given available knowledge building blocks.
 It is an introduction to some of the work by researchers who are not practicing planners.

 The P-J study scoped widely for concepts and techniques.
 It scoped well beyond the CATS and Lowry efforts, especially taking advantage of things that had come along in the late 1950s.
-It was well funded and viewed by the State and the Bureau of Public Roads as a research and a practical planning effort.
+It was well funded and viewed by the State and the Bureau of Public Roads as a research and practical planning effort.
 Its director's background was in public administration, and leading personnel were associated with the urban planning department at the University of Pennsylvania.
 The P-J study was planning and policy oriented.

 The P-J study drew on several factors "in the air".
 First, there was a lot of excitement about economic activity analysis and the applied math that it used, at first, linear programming.
 T. J. Koopmans, the developer of activity analysis, had worked in transportation.
 There was pull for transportation (and communications) applications, and the tools and interested professionals were available.

 There was work on flows on networks, through nodes, and activity location.
 Orden (1956) had suggested the use of conservation equations when networks involved intermediate modes; flows from raw material sources through manufacturing plants to market were treated by Beckmann and Marschak (1955) and Goldman (1958) had treated commodity flows and the management of empty vehicles.

-Maximal flow and synthesis problems were also treated (Boldreff 1955, Gomory and Hu 1962, Ford and Fulkerson 1956, Kalaba and Juncosa 1956, Pollack 1964).
+Maximal flow and synthesis problems were also treated (Gomory and Hu 1962, Ford and Fulkerson 1956, Kalaba and Juncosa 1956, Pollack 1964).
 Balinski (1960) considered the problem of fixed cost.
 Finally, Cooper (1963) considered the problem of optimal location of nodes.
 The problem of investment in link capacity was treated by Garrison and Marble (1958) and the issue of the relationship between the length of the planning time-unit and investment decisions was raised by Quandt (1960) and Pearman (1974).